 Simon Heijdens (b.1978.
 Breda, The Netherlands)

-Simon Heijdens’ site-specific installations are merging the narrative and the tangible, and explore the concept of coincidence to trace and reveal the hidden essence and character of the spaces that surround us in everyday life.
+Simon Heijdens’ site-specific installations are merging the narrative and the tangible, to trace and reveal the hidden essence and character of the spaces that surround us in everyday life.

 ‘A marriage of intricate technology and natural processes’ – like his acclaimed projection works of living digital organisms ‘Tree’ and ‘Lightweeds’ (site-responsive light projections, 2004 onwards) that have been exhibited and installed in over 50 public spaces, museums and galleries throughout Europe, the US, the Middle East and Asia.
 This ongoing and evolving project recently celebrated its 10th anniversary with a year long exhibition installed on three walls at the Permanent Collection galleries of the Museum of Modern Art New York in 2014/2015, and a site specific commission for the speech of HM Willem-Alexander King of the Netherlands at the Chicago Cultural Centre.